Social-Projects/ato-project/README.md

 5. run db_restore.php file from your browser to import data to database

 #Reserve copies
-to make a reserve copy of project run wp_dump.php to make a reserve copy of database run db_dump.php
+1. To make a reserve copy of project run wp_dump.php
+2. To make a reserve copy of database run db_dump.php

 - phpmyadmin version: 4.0.10deb1